Selwyn Screen – Executive Director

 Eseta has a well developed skill set, spanning the education and health sectors.
 Her most recent position was at Iosis in Manurewa where she was involved in; supporting and referring young people, families and adults to programmes that best suited their personal situation.
 These included; counselling, parenting, and drug and alcohol programmes.

 Eseta is a mother of 3 who has a strong passion for her family, Samoan culture, travel and food.

-Graeme Gibb – Technical Support
+Graeme Gibb – Technical Coordinator

 Graeme is an experienced technician who has worked for 4 years providing technical support for 20/20 Trust families across Auckland.

 Graeme coordinates technical support for staff and learners throughout the country using our 0800 tech support helpline and our technical support job management software.
-He also provides support for learners with Internet options, explaining how to access services and assists with modem installation and solving issues that learners may have relating to digital technology device support and Internet connectivity.
+He also provides support for learners with internet options, explaining how to access services and assists with modem installation and solving issues that learners may have relating to digital technology device support and internet connectivity.
 Graeme creates our online registration systems and looks after our learner database systems.

 Anna Phipps – Accounts Executive

 Anna joined the team in May 2017 and provides Business Support Services to ensure the smooth operation of the Trust.
 Anna assists with all budgeting, financial reporting and processes all accounts related materials.
 Anna has done extensive work on our procedural documentation and policy work.